svanderbleek/twpgtwp/README.md

 An embedded language for programming protocol stacks in embedded systems the next 700 data description languages type systems for system types
- A Calculus for Describing Ad Hoc Data Formats
+A Calculus for Describing Ad Hoc Data Formats Discovering Nontrivial and Functional Behavior in Register Machines
+Superoptimizer: A look at the smallest program
+Synthesis: An Efficient Implementation of Fundamental Operating System Services Instruction Selection Principles, Methods, and Applications

 ## Binary Analysis